exceptionless/Website/2016-05-19-new-client-releases-focus-on-sessions-real-time-configuration-and-logging.md

 ### Automatically Check for Updated Configuration Settings on Client Idle

-We&#8217;ve implemented an a**utomatic recurring check for updated configuration settings** that occurs **two minutes** after the last event submission.
+We've implemented an a**utomatic recurring check for updated configuration settings** that occurs **two minutes** after the last event submission.

 A few notes:

-  * Each configuration check **does not** count towards your account&#8217;s plan limits.
+* Each configuration check **does not** count towards your account's plan limits.
 * No user information will be sent &#8211; only the current configuration version.
 * Nothing will be retrieved if no settings have been changed.

 The automatic recurring configuration settings check **can be disable** by calling: